London School of Economics and Political Science2015 League Table Ranking 3

 - Academics are in continual demand as commentators, analysts and advisers to governments, policy makers and charities, both in the UK and internationally.

 - LSE is a specialist university with an international intake and a global reach.
 Its research and teaching span the full breadth of the social sciences, from economics, politics and law to sociology, anthropology, accounting and finance.
 The School has one of the largest concentrations of applied economic, financial and social researchers in the world.

 - Close partnerships with other universities include Columbia University in New York, Sciences Po in Paris, Peking University in Beijing, National University of Singapore and the University of Cape Town.

 - LSE attracts some of the most influential figures in the world to give public lectures, including Kofi Annan, Bill Clinton, Nelson Mandela, and former and current UK prime ministers Tony Blair and David Cameron, with free access for students.

 - LSE Library is the major international library for the social sciences with over 4 million printed items, 90,000 online resources, and unique digitised collections in LSE Digital Library.

 - LSE Library is one of five HEFCE recognised National Research Libraries in the UK.

-- The LSE Library collection, unusually for a university, carries Designated Status as being of outstanding national and international importance, a designation managed by the Arts Council.
+- The LSE Library collection, unusually for a university, carries Designated Status as being of outstanding national and international importance, a designation managed by the Arts Council England.

-- In 2012 the Library was successful in its bid to house the Women’s Library.
-The Women’s Library @ LSE will open during 2013.
+- In 2012 the Library was successful in its bid to house the Women’s Library collection.
+A new Reading Room for the Women’s Library @ LSE will open during 2014.

 - There are over 1,000 PCs available to use on campus, of which half are located in the Library.